mgoeppe/ksem/README.md

 ## Acknowledgments

-This tool was developed through analysis of the KSEM web application's JavaScript code to discover the WebSocket + Protocol Buffer architecture.
+Developed through reverse engineering of the KSEM web application to discover the WebSocket + Protocol Buffer architecture.
+Thanks to the Kostal team for building a modern, real-time energy monitoring system.